-Students may earn four units of ungraded, credit applicable to the Associate in Arts degree for graduation only, for each examination completed successfully.
 CLEP credit can not be used for GE certification for Option II or III.
-The CSUs do grant CLEP credit but the UCs do not.
-Also, CLEP credit does not transfer from GWC to other colleges.
+The CSU's do grant CLEP credit but the UC's do not.
 It is up to the receiving institutions to evaluate and grant credit.
 Students are advised to request an evaluation for credit at the CSU.
+Also, CLEP credit awarded at GWC does not transfer to other colleges since it is used for graduation purposes only.